0xkevindiep/EZFlipper/README.md

 an abundance of hidden profitable items ready to be found and flipped.

 ## Requirements
-You must have the latest verion of Google Chrome (Version 87.0.4280.67)
+You must have the latest verion of Google Chrome (Version 87.0.4280.67), and Python 3.8.5 (or higher).

 ### macOS
 When running for the first time, you may need to go to system preferences to allow chromedriver to run as a trusted executable.

 ## Instrutions
+0. Install all of the requirements listed above.
 1. Open your terminal and go to the directory you'd like to clone Kash Machine.
-2. Type the following command into your terminal:
+2. Clone the repository by typing the following command into your terminal:

 		git clone https://github.com/kd24972/KashMachine.git

+3. Once you've successfully cloned the repository, go into it:

+		cd KashMachine

+4. Install the requirements to run Kash Machine by typing in your terminal:

+		pip install -r requirements.txt